Dolphin Facts For Kids

 Our waters of the world host over 40 species of dolphins, which are in the carnivores family.
 Dolphins are highly intelligent and known for their playful behavior.
 The name dolphin comes from the Greek word “delphis” meaning “fish with a womb”.
 Dolphin Facts: Dolphins are busy sea animals that eat around 35 pounds of fish every day.
 Find out what we can do to save dolphins.
 Join Ocean Blue to help remove microplastics from our waterways and ocean to save sea animals, sea turtle conservation Volunteer Florida beach cleanups.

 How many types of dolphins are?
 Dolphin Facts: Over 44 species of dolphin, that reside in both rivers and the Ocean and live all over the world.
 There are five types of river dolphins, that live in the Amazon River, and a Chinese River dolphin, the Ganges River dolphin, the La Plata dolphin, and the Indus River dolphin.

 between 15 and 16 years

 Depending on the environment and species a Bottlenose Dolphins Lifespan is between 15 to 16 years long.
-Although some bottlenose dolphins have been known to reach 40 years of age but with all the plastic lowering their lifespan of 40 years to much less and more like 15 to 16 years old.
-The ocean can be a hazrdous place to live.
-Lastly, both humans and dolphins eat similar food and just like humans dolphins are today encountering more health risk due to tainted ocean pollution, microplastics and toxic algae.
-Plastic has became a crisis and we should act now to save this ocean.
+Although some bottlenose dolphins have been known to reach 40 years of age with all the plastic lowering their lifespan of 40 years to much less and more like 15 to 16 years old.
+The ocean can be a hazardous place to live.
+Lastly, both humans and dolphins eat similar food, and just like humans dolphins are today encountering more health risks due to tainted ocean pollution, microplastics, and toxic algae.
+Plastic has become a crisis and we should act now to save this ocean.